NIO-Robotics/vr_unity_ros_doosan/README.md

 This project aims to create a control layer between a Unity VR project and the ROS drivers of a Doosan robotic arm.
 It enables seamless communication between Unity and ROS, allowing real-time control and manipulation of the robotic arm using VR inputs.

 # Features
--Control layer transforming messages for communication between Unity and ROS.
+- Control layer transforming messages for communication between Unity and ROS.
--Support for Doosan robotic arm with ROS drivers.
+- Support for Doosan robotic arm with ROS drivers.
--Integration with Realsense cameras and Robotiq gripper.
+- Integration with Realsense cameras and Robotiq gripper.
--Real-time control using Unity VR and ROS.
+- Real-time control using Unity VR and ROS.

 # Installation Instructions